-14. Honorable Mention: Pet Qwerks Animal Babble Ball Dog Toy
+14. Best Electronic: Pet Qwerks Animal Babble Ball Dog Toy

 This might look like your ordinary toy ball, but it hides a whole zoo inside it!
 The babble ball features more than 20 different animal sounds, from ping oinks to dog barks.
 The sounds are triggered by touch and the toy boasts an automatic shutoff to prolong battery life.

 15. Best for Dental Health: Hartz Chew ‘n Clean Twisty Bone Dog Chew Toy